Written by

 Are you, you know...qualified to be a detective?

 Definitely!
-I spent two summers working as a claims investigator for my uncle's insurance company back in Omaha, and I was really good at it.
+I spent three years working as a claims investigator for my uncle's insurance company back in Omaha, and I was really good at it.

 Is, uh...is anyone else from your firm joining us today?